nluo/pushwoosh-node-client/README.md

 });
 ```

-### Configure option if we don't want to send to all devices by default
+#### Configure option if we don't want to send to all devices by default
 By default, if we don't provide the device params, it will send push notifications to all devices.
 Sometimes this might not be what we want.

-If we initialise Pushwoosh Client with `shouldSendToAllDevices` to `false`, then it will not send push notifications and return a callback error if we don't provide any device/devices
+If we initialise Pushwoosh Client with `shouldSendToAllDevices` to `false`, then it will NOT send push notifications and return a callback error if we did not provide any device/devices.

 ```javascript
 var Pushwoosh = require('pushwoosh-client');